Storing Secrets and API keys

 Environment settings

 Each secret can only have one secret value for each environment type.
-For example: If you have a secret value that's shared between development, preview and local, and you want to override the value for local, you must first edit the existing secret and remove local using the Secrets Manager in the Cloud Dashboard.
+For example: If you have a secret value that's shared between development, preview and local, and you want to override the value for local, you must first edit the existing secret and remove local using the Secrets Manager in the Encore Cloud dashboard.
 You can then add a new secret value for local.
 The end result should look something like the picture below.

 How it works: Where secrets are stored